 Music is the sound that veils the visible and reveals the hidden

 Takes black muck and builds with it a minaret

 Music plays a great role in our life, it affects and reflects people’s emotions.
 Music is expressive and reveals emotions.
-Human often express their emotions through music.
-For a lover music is the reflection of his/her imaginary world.
+Human often expresses their emotions through music.
+For a lover, music is the reflection of his/her imaginary world.
 They will listen to a song about deep love and commitment.
 Like Ghani Khan says

 I sit alone and fancy creating a beloved for myself

 Sometimes I paint her eyes black and sometimes I kiss her lips